7-eleven-development/7-11-IOT/README.md

 GPS Detection: Detects and records Location using a GPS Sensor.

-Air Quality Monitoring: Measures air quality or pollution levels, such as CO2 or particulate matter.
+Gas Monitoring: Measures gas levels, such as CO2 or particulate matter.

 Pulse Monitoring: Tracks heart rate or pulse to detect dangerous values.